Nova Swing: Main characters

 Vic Serotonin: Vic is short for Vico.
 He is a Travel Agent and makes a living from taking clients into The Site.
 He bases himself at the bar Black Cat White Cat where he spends his leisure time 'caning it' most nights on Black Heart rum.

 Liv Hula: An ex-pilot who has wandered the planets of The Beach, the area bordering the Tract, who owns the Black Cat White Cat bar and lives above the shop.
 She apparently flew with Ed Chianese, who we met in Light.

-Fat Antoyene: Vic's one-time side-kick and drinking partner, whom he treats badly.
-Antoyene is an ex-navigator and is growing tired of Vic's abuse and dreams of starting up a business of his own.
+Fat Antoyne: Vic's one-time side-kick and drinking partner, whom he treats badly.
+Antoyne is an ex-navigator and is growing tired of Vic's abuse and dreams of starting up a business of his own.

-Mona: Originally from a backwater agricultural planet, she escaped her dull life.
+Irene: Originally from a backwater agricultural planet, she escaped her dull life.
 She bought an Uncle Zip Mona tailoring package (a genetic body transformation process) to change herself into a desirable sex worker.
 She becomes Antoyene's girlfriend and helps further his plans.

-Detective Ascheman: The head of Site Crime.
+Detective Aschemann: The head of Site Crime.
 He has tailoring that gives him the appearance of a middle-aged Albert Einstein.
 He believes in a relaxed form of police-work much to the annoyance of his assistant.
 He drives a beautifully restored 1960's Cadillac convertible.

 The Assistant: Nothing is known about this policewoman's background.
 She is tall, trigger happy and ready for extreme violence at any time.
 Her tailoring, believed to be beyond military spec, makes her superhumanly fast.

-Pauli DeRaad: The biggest gangster in Saudade, he owns a bar called the Semiramide Club where he keeps his office.
+Paulie DeRaad: The biggest gangster in Saudade, he owns a bar called the Semiramide Club where he keeps his office.
 He buys an alien artefact from Vic Serotonin, who has illegally taken it from the Site.

-Emile Bonaventure: A one-time Site explorer who in the past has tried to map and detail the ever-changing topography and physics of the area.
+Emil Bonaventure: A one-time Site explorer who in the past has tried to map and detail the ever-changing topography and physics of the area.
 He has lost many acquaintances in the Site and the experience has turned him into a bed-ridden wreck.
 He is tended by his daughter, Edith.

 Edith Bonaventure: As a child she was a star accordion player, whose beautifully-lacquered instruments and her matching outfits were once the toast of many planets.
 She has now given up a portion of her adult life to look after her father.